garrandall/popular-music-data/tracks/raspberries-strawberries-the-kingston-trio.md

   ranking_list: Billboard Hot 100
   start_date: '1959-03-02'
 ---
-Will Holt
-Spoken: A young man goes to Paris, as every young man should.
+A young man goes to Paris, as every young man should.
 There's something in the air of France that does a young man good

-Chorus: On the album, Dave sings the beginning of the chorus in phonetic French.
-Actual French is as follows: Ah! les fraises et les fromboises et les bon vins  nous avons bu
-La, la, la, la, la, la, la, la, la, la, la, la, la.
+Ah! les fraises et les fromboises et les bon vins (que) nous avons bus La, la, la, la, la, la, la, la, la, la, la, la, la.
 Raspberries, strawberries, the good wines we brew Here's to the girls of the countryside, the ones we drink 'em to

-Spoken: Paris nights are warm and fair.
+Paris nights are warm and fair.
 The summer winds are soft.
-A young man finds the face of love in every field and loft In every field and loft
+A young man finds the face of love in every field and loft.
+In every field and loft

-(Chorus)
+Ah! les fraises et les fromboises et les bon vins (que) nous avons bus La, la, la, la, la, la, la, la, la, la, la, la, la.
+Raspberries, strawberries, the good wines we brew Here's to the girls of the countryside, the ones we drink 'em to

-Spoken: An old man returns to Paris as every old man must.
+An old man returns to Paris as ev'ry old man must.
 He finds the winter winds blow cold.
+His dreams have turned to dust.
+His dreams have turned to dust.
 His dreams have turned to dust

-His dreams have turned to dust.
-His dreams have turned to dust Ah! les fraises et les fromboises et les bon vins que nous avons bu La, la, la, la, la, la, la, la, la, la, la, la, la.
+Ah! les fraises et les fromboises et les bon vins que nous avons bus La, la, la, la, la, la, la, la, la, la, la, la, la.
 Raspberries, strawberries, the good wines we brew Here's to the girls of the countryside, whom we must bid adieu